Abraka

-Abraka, is a town in Delta state, Nigeria.
+Abraka, is a university town in Delta state, Nigeria.

-It is also home to two of the main 24 urhobo kingdoms.
+It is also home to two of the main 24 Urhobo kingdoms.

 It is mostly known as a university town and has the main campus of the Delta State University located there.

 Abraka town is a favourite destination for domestic and international tourists.
 The Abraka beach is famous for its natural flowing spring water, and has sports recreational facilities for outdoor activities like canoeing, fishing, swimming, barbecue and picnicking.